Main Contents

 September 30, 2008

-Back in 1969, the Louis Marx and Company was casting its “WILD ANIMALS” series in plastic.
-These beautiful little facsimile animals were hand-painted (in Taiwan, according to the garish and lush four-color offset-litho box) and turned them loose in the wilds of American family rooms.
+Back in 1969, viagra dosage the Louis Marx and Company was casting its “WILD ANIMALS” series in plastic.
+These beautiful little facsimile animals were hand-painted (in Taiwan, unhealthy according to the garish and lush four-color offset-litho box) and turned them loose in the wilds of American family rooms.
+The box copy says (in all its […]

 Filed under: Artifact, Facsimile, Miniature, Tool |